pduranti/mercadolibre.github.com/_posts/guide/2012-08-30-first-step.markdown

 ## Public &amp; Private Resources {#apis}

 Our API are [RESTful](http://es.wikipedia.org/wiki/Representational_State_Transfer), which means that every url provides information on different business entities.
-We call this _resource_.
-The way you can operate on resources is by using HTTP _methods_ (see [HTTP Methods](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9)).
+We call this **_resource_**.

-Our API will give you lots of information.
-Some of it is private, some of it is public.
+Some Resources are public and others have private information.
 To access to public information you can use just an URL:

 <pre class="terminal">$ curl https://api.mercadolibre.com/sites/MLA/search?q=ipod</pre>